yundii/InvestNexus/README.md

-# CS 5610 Final Project - InvestNuxus
+# CS 5610 Final Project - InvestNexus

 ## Project Description
-The website we intended to create is a stock management website “Wealth Management”.
+The website we intended to create is a stock management website “InvestNexus”.
 It allows users to create an account or log in to an existing one, providing a streamlined interface with sections for the homepage, explore, purchased stocks, finance news, and stock analysis.

 ## Demo 🎬
 [Demo Video](https://drive.google.com/file/d/14Xg-BQrA_z4vJOJH_D911VgNJ42Cf3ZM/view?usp=sharing)